joeygaitan/cplusplus_linkedlist/README.md

 ## description
 * A linked list using templates that can be implemented using multiple types.
 * It can be initialized using a vector or a single node.
+* This linked list starts at zero and ends at length - 1.

 ### Functions
 - **PrintList()** Displays the whole lists data